akutschi/ansible-gitlab-runner/README.md

 ## Requirements

+This role does not have any requirements.

+## Coverage

+Any combination of the following is tested:

+- Operating System
-- This version requires Ubuntu 20.04 LTS
+  - Ubuntu 20.04 LTS or
-- Ansible 2.9.x, this role is **not tested with Ansible 2.10** yet.
+  - Debian 10
+- Ansible
+  - 2.9.x or
+  - 3.x or
+  - 4.x
+- Python
+  - 3.8 or
+  - 3.9

 ## Role Variables